urbancamo/urbancamo.github.io/adif-processor.md

 If your location isn't fixed (/P, /M, /A) and the ADIF input file contains a `MY_SOTA` reference, an activity reference in `SIG` `SIG_INFO` that has a location, your `MY_GRIDSQUARE` is set or your `LATITUDE` & `LONGITUDE` are set you are good to go.
 If not then let processor know where you are via the form, either by specifying an activity reference, or directly entering your location.

-An easy way to find your location is to right-click on [Google Maps](https://maps.google.com) to- the Latitude & Longitude can be pasted directly into the `Lat/Long` field.
+An easy way to find your location is to right-click on [Google Maps](https://maps.google.com) and select the Latitude & Longitude value which will copy the value onto the clipboard.
+This can then be pasted directly into the `Lat/Long` field.

+**What is an activity?** - any of the supported contests/challenges listed on the ADIF Processor form, such as Summits on the Air for example.

 ## Releases